| Course Name |

 X

-Being able to use and interpret the knowledge acquired in the field of Applied English and Translation
+Being able to convey ideas and suggestions to solve problems related to the field of Applied English and Translation in written form |

 X